RISC-KC/basic_rv32s/guidelines/development_log.md

 This is why one uses unified memory with separate instruction cache and data cache.
 Instruction-only memory sits in IF stage, so having MEM stage fetch that value is structurally messy;
-in that case you can raise a cache miss and just fetch the 0x0000nnnn data from the unified memory in RAM…
+in that case you can raise a cache miss and just fetch the 0x0000nnnn data from the unified memory in RAM...

 I suppose the memory hierarchy is not only about speed, but also includes structural optimization considerations.